kratisto/docs/pages/public_cloud/public_cloud_network_services/technical-resources-05-lb_logs_2_customers/guide.en-gb.md

 ### Enabling Audit Log Forwarding using APIs

-You will have to define the targeted *Stream* of one of your LDP accounts on which to which you want your logs forwarded.
+You will have to define the targeted *Stream* of one of your LDP accounts to which you want your logs forwarded.
 The enablement of the forwarding will create a subscription for this stream id.

 You can retrieve the API specifications in the [OVH API Portal](https://eu.api.ovh.com/console-preview/?section=%2Fdbaas%2Flogs&branch=v1#post-/dbaas/logs/-serviceName-/output/graylog/stream).